Home Study at Martin High School

 Science

-- At KS3 (Years 7-9) learners are assigned a homework booklet for each topic.
-A topic is covered over 2/3 weeks.
-The Science teacher will assign tasks over this period.
+• At KS3 (Years 7-9) learners are assigned a homework activity once a week.
+The Science teacher will assign exam questions or an online task.
 It will be assigned and available on Beehive as well as a hard copy.

-- At KS4 (Years 10-11) learners are given exam style questions to complete.
-The Science teacher will set these periodically.
-They will be assigned and available on Beehive as well as a hard copy.
+• At KS4 (Years 10-11) learners are given exam questions to complete.
+They are also given the mark schemes.
+The learner is expected to complete the exam questions and mark the answers.
+The homework will be assigned and available on Beehive as well as a hard copy.

-- Seneca learning is used for some learners at KS3 and KS4.
+• Exam Pro onscreen is also used for some learners at KS3 and KS4.
 This will also be assigned on Beehive.

 Humanities